wp-plugins/rs-members/readme.txt

 = Registration: =

-The directions of using the shortcode for registration in post and page are given below:
+The directions of using the shortcode for registration in post or page are given below:

 <code>
 [rsmembers-registration]